 - While playing a new game (for KK) – hide and seek – KK hides behind a rickety cabinet with fancy fragile dishes and figurines; it tips over, much breaks, and Gloria (the mom) gets super-angry

 On the chapter’s last page — when Gloria Coppola believes she’s discovered that Claire is allergic to cats — or at least to Klumsy Kat — she now believes she has a “good reason” — besides KK’s destructive behavior — to get rid of KK (now “Kind Kat”), much to the dismay of Aspie Mouse — and everyone else in the house!
 Thus the chapter ends sadly: KK is “sent away” by the mom while everyone else is at school or work.
-The real explanation for Claire’s sneezing is partially hinted at by Tom Coppola (the dad), but not finally revealed/ verified by AM’s sister E (re-introduced as E-flat, now an adult in the next chapter) on the very last page of Chapter I, to set up anticipation for AM & KK to reunite again in the next graphic novel, The Further Adventures of Aspie Mouse (Chapters J ff.).
+The real explanation for Claire’s sneezing is partially hinted at by Tom Coppola (the dad), but not finally revealed/ verified by AM’s sister E (re-introduced as E-flat, now an adult in the next chapter) until the very last page of Chapter I. What E-flat says sets up anticipation for AM & KK to reunite again in the next graphic novel, The Further Adventures of Aspie Mouse (Chapters J ff.).

 Questions for Thought/ Discussion: Ch.
 F, ” Klumsy Kat, But Only When Anxious “